 The Board hoped that after the Boathouse was opened then this would provide a better platform to engage with the community in better surroundings and this would hopefully encourage more Board appointments.
 SM suggested 2 names who may wish to join the Board.
 SG noted she had spoken to one of the named but did not get a positive or negative commitment.

-NT mentioned that these points could be discussed under the HIE incentive looking at Board structure
+NT mentioned that these points could be discussed under the HIE incentive looking at Board structure.

 DS was asked to let JB know about the upcoming Directors Training which was taking place in VAO.
 DS TO ACTION